 “The earth, the air, the land and the water are not an inheritance from our fore fathers but on loan from our children.
-Sowe have to handover to them at least as it was handed over to us.”1
+Sowe have to handover to them at least as it was handed over to us.” – Mahatma Gandhi

 “But very few people know that Gandhi was an environmentalist too.
-This is primarily because the environmental problems have surfaced largely in the post-Gandhian era and as such, the concern for environment has assumed importance only in recent years.”2Gandhi’s austere and simple life-style, his embrace of voluntary poverty / reduction of wants, his ashrams (community living), his views on development, technology, self-sufficiency, village swaraj, sarvodaya (welfare of all), trusteeship (includes stewardship of the Earth), conservation of resources, etc. reveal his care for the environment.
+This is primarily because the environmental problems have surfaced largely in the post-Gandhian era and as such, the concern for the environment has assumed importance only in recent years.”2Gandhi’s austere and simple life-style, his embrace of voluntary poverty/reduction of wants, his ashrams (community living), his views on development, technology, self-sufficiency, village swaraj, Sarvodaya (welfare of all), trusteeship (includes stewardship of the Earth), conservation of resources, etc. reveal his care for the environment.
 Prof. Shreekrishna Jha, Director of the Gandhian Institute of Studies, Rajghat, Varanasiobserves:

 “He (Kumarappa) tackles the question – shall the body triumph over and stifle the soul or shall the latter triumph over and express itself through a perishable body which, with its few wants healthily satisfied, will be free to subserve the end of the imperishable soul?
 This is ‘Plain living and High thinking’”.7

 Gandhi’s famous much-quoted insight, is a telling statement on the plunder of our natural resources and mother Earth, for acquisition of wealth at all cost:

 “Nature has enough to satisfy everyone’s needs, but not to satisfy anybody’s greed” 8